 Clearly, it’s more than a “game” when potential employers and university leadership are involved.
-I served as executive communications consultant, equipping them on presentation skills and packaging a compelling story, and then visited their case rooms up until the late night pancake “breakfast” critiquing their rehearsal and helping them fine-tune.
+I served as an executive communications consultant, equipping them on presentation skills and packaging a compelling story.
+I then visited their case rooms up until the late-night pancake “breakfast” critiquing their rehearsal and helping them fine-tune.

-Every team was given the same challenge, information and resources.
+Every team was given the same challenge, information, and resources.
 What was fascinating was how the teams varied in their approach to team dynamics and interaction.
-I got an insider’s view to most of the teams and watched the teams and their presentations transform (a few didn’t think they needed any help, but that’s another story.)
+I got an insider’s view of most of the teams and watched the teams and their presentations transform (a few didn’t think they needed any help, but that’s another story.)

 How to Move a Team from Forming to High Performing in < 48 Hours